Install, Configure and Connect Samba on Ubuntu Using GUI

 Conclusion

-Samba graphical interface on Ubuntu simplifies the setting process and improvises the user experience in an intrinsic way.
+Samba graphical interface on Ubuntu simplifies the setting process and improvises the user experience intrinsically.
 I have utilized the important GUI applications for Samba share in this article.
 So, by reading the whole article I think you will gain the actual insights of Ubuntu Samba GUI.

 People Also Ask